jacobsieradzki/pseudo-code-interpreter/README.md

 ## The App 📱

 My app has an editor, a console and a code library.
 On the left, the user types in their pseudo code.
-The user clisk **CHECK** where they are asked to input any inputs that are required throughout the program.
+The user clicks **CHECK** where they are asked to enter any inputs that are required throughout the program.
 If the program is valid, they will be able to press the **PLAY** button, which will run the program and print the output to the console on the right.
 The user can either run the program all at once, or run it line by line.
 They can also save code snippets to the code library.

 ![iPad Screenshot](https://raw.githubusercontent.com/jacobsieradzki/pseudo-code-interpreter/master/Images/app-screenshot.png)